Customer: Tapflo Distributor

-Dry Running: By analysing the frequency of the pulses you can monitor whether the pump is dry running or not.
+Dry Running: By analysing the frequency of the pulses you can monitor whether the pump is dry-running or not.
 When the pump starts to dry run the frequency of the pulses will increase.

 Dead Heading: When the frequency of the pulses slows down or stops this means that the pump has deadheaded, indicating closed valve operation or a blockage in the pipework.

 Flow Monitoring: Counting the frequency of the pulses can also be used to monitor the flow rate of the media in the process.
 The diaphragms displace a set amount per stroke therefore by multiplying the strokes by the volume displaced per stroke provides an accurate indication of flow.
-Or indeed, in the case of this specific end user, wiring in a coreolis flow meter with pulse feedback into their system to provide real time monitoring of flow to within an even greater degree of accuracy.
+Or indeed, in the case of this specific end-user, wiring in a coreolis flow meter with pulse feedback into their system to provide real-time monitoring of flow to within an even greater degree of accuracy.
 Coriolis Flow Meters are NEVER used with diaphragm pumps as they are susceptible to pulsing flow.
 This is testament to the ability of the LEAP Pump to reduce the pulsing effect usually associated with traditional diaphragm pumps.

-The LEAP Pump was originally designed to vastly reduced air consumption and provide ultra-low start up pressure.
-The proportion of energy used to produce compressed air varies between business sectors, but can be as much as 30%.
+The LEAP Pump was originally designed to vastly reduced air consumption and provide ultra-low start-up pressure.
+The proportion of energy used to produce compressed air varies between business sectors but can be as much as 30%.
 However, in some cases, as little as 8% of the total energy supplied to a compressor is actually converted into compressed air at the point of use.

-Forming part of the innovative original Tapflo Diaphragm Pump, which has approx. 70% less parts than other diaphragm pumps on the market, means reduced a maintenance schedule, costs of spares and improved lifespan of its wear components.
-By having only 3 parts that need regular inspection and possible replacement (ball seats, balls and diaphragms) the Tapflo diaphragm pump is a very low cost unit to maintain and also takes a fraction of the time to inspect and repair when compared to traditional diaphragm pumps.
+Forming part of the innovative original Tapflo Diaphragm Pump, which has approx. 70% fewer parts than other diaphragm pumps on the market, means reduced a maintenance schedule, costs of spares and improved lifespan of its wear components.
+By having only 3 parts that need regular inspection and possible replacement (ball seats, balls and diaphragms) the Tapflo diaphragm pump is a very low-cost unit to maintain and also takes a fraction of the time to inspect and repair when compared to traditional diaphragm pumps.
 In the case of LEAP, this is taken even further.
 The Air Valve used within the LEAP Pump has a significantly longer life expectancy over traditional rubber seal technology.
-Tapflo have developed their own air valve for use within the LEAP Pump, using a lapped spool and sleeve construction.
+Tapflo has developed their own air valve for use within the LEAP Pump, using a lapped spool and sleeve construction.
 This method provides a life expectancy in excess of 200 million cycles!
 When the air valve finally needs replacing it can be removed without the need to remove the side plates and diaphragms.
 It is done by simply removing 2 retaining screws and pushing the valve spool out through the access hole within the pump housing.
 The pump can remain in the pipework whilst this is done.